Llobregat–Anoia Line: Development plans

+An extension of the line further into central Barcelona, with a new station in Plaça Francesc Macià, has been discussed since May 1999.
 In January 2017, the Catalan government approved a plan to extend the Llobregat–Anoia line from Plaça d'Espanya through the city as far as Gràcia station, also stopping at Hospital Clínic and Francesc Macià station, thereby linking with the Barcelona–Vallès Line, at an estimated cost of over €300 million.
+The project was finally approved by the government of Catalonia in 2021, with the final alignment serving the stations Espanya, Hospital Clínic, Francesc Macià and Gràcia.

-A second phase is also being considered to extend the line towards the Besòs station in the eastern part of the city.
+It will connect to Trambaix routes T1, T2 and T3, Line 5 of the Barcelona Metro and the Vallès line.
+Preliminary works started in 2022, with major construction starting in January 2024.
+Tunneling is slated to begin in late 2025.
+The extension is expected to be operational by 2029 or 2030.
+A second phase is also being considered to extend the line towards the Besós river in the eastern part of the city, serving stations such as Joanic, Sagrada Familia and Glòries.

 List of stations

 The following table lists the name of each station on the Llobregat–Anoia Line in order from south to north; a photo of the current station; the rail services operating at the station (L8, S3, S4, S8, R5, R50, R6 and/or R60); the date the current station was opened; the municipality or the city district (in the case of Barcelona) in which each station is located; the fare zone each station belongs to according to the Autoritat del Transport Metropolità (ATM) fare-integrated public transport system; remarkable notes about the station, including clarifications, additional information and a location map; and usage figures.